Updated July 19th 2023

 What kind of food goes with Chardonnay?
-This wine guide will help you find the answer.
+Many!
 In order to master Chardonnay food pairing, you need to know the different styles of this popular grape variety.
-This wine guide will help you find the best food parings for four different styles of Chardonnay.
+In this guide you will find the best food parings for different Chardonnay styles.

 Pairing Chardonnay with food is not very difficult.
 It is an excellent food wine that pairs with a wide range of dishes, but it's important to keep in mind that there are different styles in which wine from this grape is made.
 Chardonnay is a diverse grape that can give lean and mineral wines, as well as rich and creamy.
 The most famous sparkling wine - Champagne - is also made with this popular grape variety.
-This wine guide will help you better understand how to pair different styles of Chardonnay with food.
+Keep reading to better understand how to pair four different styles of Chardonnay with food.

 Before we look into what foods pair with Chardonnay, we should understand the different styles of this popular grape.

 Chardonnay is in fact the most planted white wine grape in the world.
 It is planted in basically every wine-producing country, and its style varies depending on the production method used, weather conditions, usage of oak, and other factors.
 Does it sound complicated?
 Don’t worry, even if Chardonnay is a diverse grape, it is possible to divide it into 4 different styles:

 Unoaked Chardonnay is lean and mineral.
 Instead of oak, the wine is aged in steel tanks.
 This style usually gives crisp and dry light-bodied white wines, with characteristic flavours of citrus, minerality, pear, apple and salinity.
 Its acidity is usually medium-high.

 This style is mostly produced in cold climate areas, such as Burgundy (where this style is known as Chablis) and the Loire Valley in France, Western Australia, Oregon in the USA and the Colchagua Valley in Chile.